gonzispina/go-solid/L/README.md

 [Bertrand Meyer](https://es.wikipedia.org/wiki/Bertrand_Meyer) created a technique called _designing by contract_.
 Contracts are
 "reasonable assumptions" of what the behaviour of an entity should be.
-For example, a reasonable assumption for our previous example should be _"A Reader should continue open after its Read method is called"_.
+For example, a reasonable assumption for our previous example should be _"A Writer should continue open after its Write method is called"_.
 Some of the ways Robert propose to us to create those contracts is unit testing:

 ```text